limitedeternity/dnevnik-client/README.md

 ## Functionality:

-💪 Support for "Parent" and "Pupil" account type.
+💪 Support for "Pupil" account type.

 🌚 Diary and statistics with final marks.